tildelowengrimm/documentation/gpg/smartcard-keygen.md

 GPG will prompt you for your passphrase then the card's admin PIN.
 Do try to enter them correctly.
 If you do, you should see something like this:

 ~~~~~
-sec  4096R/CDCD72AF  created: 2063-04-06  expires: 2063-10-06
+sec  3072R/CDCD72AF  created: 2063-04-06  expires: 2063-10-06
                      card-no: 0005 00000101
 (1)  Ada Lovelace <ada@enchantressofnumbers.net>
 ~~~~~

-That little note with the card number means that GPG knows that the key is stores on the smartcard.
+That little note with the card number means that GPG knows that the key is stored on the smartcard.
 Success!
 Save your changes and quit.

 `gpg> save`